hendrikleper/MK_site_intern/pages/projecten/2021penplotterfun/default.md

 ## ART
 * [Lia](https://www.liaworks.com/) is a Austrian.
 She is one of the pioneers of software and net art and has been producing works since 1995.
 Her practice spans across video, performance, software, installations, sculpture, projections and digital applications.
 These are a collection of [plotter drawings](https://www.liaworks.com/tag/plotter-drawing/)
-* [Patrick Tresset](https://patricktresset.com/) (FR) is a Brussels based artist who develops performative art installations with robotic agents as stylised actors. [video](https://www.youtube.com/watch?v=gG_pzgfeESs)
+* [Patrick Tresset](https://patricktresset.com/) (Fr) is a Brussels based artist who develops performative art installations with robotic agents as stylised actors. [video](https://www.youtube.com/watch?v=gG_pzgfeESs)
 * [Sougwen Chung](https://sougwen.com/) is a Chinese-born, Canadian-raised artist.
 Her work explores the mark-made-by-hand and the mark-made-by-machine as an approach to understanding the interaction between humans and computers.
 [Video]
 (https://player.vimeo.com/video/228868235)
 * [Jürg Lehni](http://juerglehni.com/) is a Swiss designer / artist / technologist.
 His works often take the form of platforms and scenarios for production, such as the drawing machines [Hektor](http://juerglehni.com/works/hektor), [Rita](http://juerglehni.com/works/rita), [Viktor](http://juerglehni.com/works/viktor) & [Otto](http://juerglehni.com/works/otto).